Updated May 2026

 The financial analysis in this report is clear.
 The comparable deals are clear.
 The payoff matrix is clear.
 But none of that matters if council members face overwhelming political pressure from constituents who have not seen the numbers and believe the Blazers will leave if the city asks for rent.
 As the real-time public discourse demonstrated, the majority of engaged Portlanders do not know the city owns the building, do not know Dundon contributes $0, and are arguing based on relocation fears that collapse on contact with the data.
 That information gap is the single biggest obstacle to a fair deal.

 This solves three problems simultaneously.
 First, it gives council members political cover.
-The demand for fair terms becomes a citizens' recommendation, not an individual politician's position.
-"A representative panel of 24 Portland residents examined the lease terms and concluded that rent, PILOTs, and community benefits are appropriate" is a fundamentally different political object than "Councilor X is risking the Blazers."
+The demand for fair terms becomes a citizens’ recommendation, not an individual politician’s position.
 Second, it creates preemptive negotiating leverage.
-The moment the Blazers' side learns that an informed panel is going to scrutinize the terms publicly, they rationally improve their offer before the finding is published.
+The moment the Blazers’ side learns that an informed panel is going to scrutinize the terms publicly, they rationally improve their offer before the finding is published.
 Third, it transforms the information environment.
 Twenty-four people who start the process with the same misconceptions as the general public will—after two weeks with the payoff matrix, the Raleigh comparison, and testimony from both sides—arrive at conclusions grounded in the actual data.
-Their finding becomes a public document that permanently changes the conversation.

 If the Blazers oppose an informed panel examining their lease terms, that tells the public everything it needs to know about whether those terms can survive scrutiny.